 Upon consummation of the Offerings, the Company will be subject to the provisions of Section 203 of the DGCL (the "Anti-Takeover Law") regulating corporate takeovers.
 The Anti-Takeover Law prevents certain Delaware corporations, including those whose securities are listed on the New York Stock Exchange, from engaging, under certain circumstances, in a "business combination" (which includes a merger of not more than 10% of the corporations' assets) with an "interested stockholder" (a stockholder who, together with affiliates and associates, within the prior three years did own, 15% or more of the corporation's outstanding voting stock) for three years following the date that such stockholder became an "interested stockholder," unless the "business combination" or "interested stockholder" is approved in a prescribed manner.
-A Delaware corporation may "opt out" of the Anti-Takeover Law with an express provision in its original certificate of incorporation or an express provision in its certificate of incorporation or bylaws resulting from a stockholders' amendment approved by at least a majority of the outstanding voting shares.
-The Company has not "opted out" of the provisions of the Anti-Takeover Law.
-See "Risk Factors--Anti-Takeover Effects of Certain Charter, Contractual and Statutory Provisions.'

-INDEMNIFICATION AND LIMITATION OF LIABILITY OF DIRECTORS AND OFFICERS agents.
+INDEMNIFICATION AND LIMITATION OF LIABILITY OF DIRECTORS AND OFFICERS

+To the fullest extent permitted by the DGCL, the Company's Certificate of Incorporation and Bylaws provide that the Company shall indemnify and advance expenses to each of its directors, officers, employees and agents.
 The Company believes the foregoing provisions are necessary to attract and retain qualified persons as directors and officers.
 Prior to the consummation of the Offerings, the Company intends to enter into separate indemnification agreements with each of its directors and executive officers in order to effectuate such provisions.
 See "Certain Relationships and Related Transactions."
 The Company's Certificate of Incorporation also provides for, to the fullest extent permitted by the DGCL, elimination or limitation of liability of directors for breach of their fiduciary duty to the Company or its stockholders.